aqilahshawel/Hackathon-2-Group-34/README.md

   + Credits

 ## Introduction
-  This text based game takes player into a world where they would navigate through a storyline to learn a part of their
+  This text based game takes the player into a coded world where they would navigate through a storyline to learn a part of their personality.
+Games are becoming more advanced nowadays especially with the evolvement of Artificial Intelligence, games are even playable with a small device in hand.

 ## storyline